actinia-org/actinia-docker/README.md

 docker-compose -f docker-compose.yml build docker-compose -f docker-compose.yml up -d
 ```
 Then actinia runs at 'http://127.0.0.1:8088' and depending on your server settings might be accessible from outside.
 Because of this the start.sh is overwritten to not create any user to avoid security vulnerability.
-You will have to use a clean redis database to avoid stored actinia credentials from previous runs.
+You will have to use a clean key-value database to avoid stored actinia credentials from previous runs.
 You have to create the user by yourself by using the built-in actinia-user cli. __Please change below username (-u) and password (-w)__:
 ```
 # list help about the cli tool:
 docker-compose -f docker-compose.yml exec actinia \